one-among-us/data/people/GLaDOSister/page.en.md

 Jing Ye's work is not limited to linguistics.
 She had contributed to the community of the *Half-Life* series.
-She designed some "GMod" plugins and maps; and she was the director of a fanmade work called *Prequel of the United Army* for *Half-Life 2*.
+She designed some "GMod" plugins and maps; and she was the director of a fanmade work called *Combine Prelude* for *Half-Life 2*.
-The fact that worth mentioning the most is, she started doing constructed language research, constructed [联合军语](https://yuyan.fandom.com/zh/wiki/联合军语), [尤波伊语](https://yuyan.fandom.com/zh/wiki/尤波伊语) and [克里加语](https://yuyan.fandom.com/zh/wiki/克里加语) for the project mentioned above, *Prequel of the United Army*.
+The fact that worth mentioning the most is, she started doing constructed language research, constructed [Combinese](https://yuyan.fandom.com/zh/wiki/联合军语), [Yupoian](https://yuyan.fandom.com/zh/wiki/尤波伊语) and [Crigàt](https://yuyan.fandom.com/zh/wiki/克里加语) for the project mentioned above, *Combine Prelude*.
 Because of her work on this project, she was famous both in the *Half-Life* community and in the contructed language community.

 Jing Ye's favorite anime is *YuruYuri*.